Vehicle Impound Information

 The WA Police Force can dispose of an impounded vehicle before the scheduled release date if the registered owner completes an 80JA application

 Failure to attach the correct information will result in your application not being processed, a request for further information will be sent to the applicant.

 The following is an outline of the type of information required to progress your application.

 - Have your signature witnessed (list available on the last page of your application form)

-- Your signature must not be witnessed by a staff member from WA Police (conflict of interest)
+- Your signature must not be witnessed by a staff member from the WA Police Force (conflict of interest)

 - If you require property from within the vehicle please complete a Property Release form.

-The storage costs will cease when WA Police receive you completed application form, the driver of the vehicle will be invoiced for any outstanding towage and storage costs associated with the impounding of your vehicle.
+The storage costs will cease when the WA Police Force receive your completed application form, the driver of the vehicle will be invoiced for any outstanding towage and storage costs associated with the impounding of your vehicle.